joe-dorward/the-python-programming-language/tkinter/rack-builder/rack_builder_v1.03_add_racks.md

-This version adds the `rack_dictionary`, reads the rack-data, and adds the racks from it.
+This version adds the `rack_dictionary`, and reads the XML rack-data from the Sales Order into it.
+It also adds the 'Rack' menu, and its 'Add Racks' option.

 ```Python
 # ---------- ---------- ---------- ---------- ---------- ---------- ---------- ----------